Search the Omeda Knowledge Base

 - New: This is when you have initially opened a new voyage, but have yet to save it.

-- Created: Once you’ve initiated building a voyage and save it, the status will change to created.
-Created means there are still fields that need to be filled out.
+- Created: Once you’ve created a voyage and saved it, the status will change to created.

-- Published: Once your voyage is all set up properly, your saved, Created status will change to Published.
+- Published: Once your voyage has been saved and all required fields have been completed for each element, the created status will change to Published.
 This means it’s ready to be scheduled.

 - On Hold: When a voyage is paused, the status will say On Hold.

-- Cancelled: This is when the voyage was stopped after it had been scheduled or live.
+- Cancelled: This is when the voyage was stopped after it had been scheduled or in progress.

 What can I do when I pause a voyage?

-When you pause a voyage, the options you have to proceed with are:
+When you pause a voyage, you have the following options:

-- Pause a specific element within the voyage
+- Pause an email element within the voyage and edit the content

 - Cancel the voyage

-Currently, only email elements can be modified within a voyage and resume successfully.
+Currently, only email elements can be modified within a voyage.
 If you want to make changes to other elements, you will have to create a new voyage.
-The ability to modify other elements while in pause is currently being worked on.

 When I initially saved my voyage, I added a description.
 Where can I view this description?